 How much will it cost?

 In general, selling a property is cheaper than buying a property but our team would be happy to provide a fixed fee quote without obligation in most cases.
 Fees are due and payable upon completion.

-At Keoghs, Nicholls, Lindsell and Harris the Residential Conveyancing Team is headed up by Zoe Raynes and Rebecca Faulkner.
-Each solicitor has extensive experience in dealing with property related matters, including; buying and selling freehold and leasehold property, transfer of equity transactions and re-mortgages.
+At Keoghs, Nicholls, Lindsell and Harris the Residential Conveyancing Team is headed up by Rebecca Faulkner.
+Each member of the team is a fully qualified solicitors with extensive experience in property related matters, including: buying and selling freehold and leasehold property, transfer of equity transactions, and re-mortgages.

-You can be confident that when you instruct either solicitor, you are dealing with professional, experienced and friendly experts.
-Your case, be it either a sale, purchase or other property related matter will be handled, from start to finish by the same person and both are fully qualified solicitors.
+You can be confident that when you instruct one of our solicitors, you are dealing with professional, experienced and friendly experts.
+Your case, be it either a sale, purchase or other property related matter will be handled, from start to finish by the same person.

 A Home Buyers Report carried out on the property can be relied on at a later date if there is a structural problem with the property which was not mentioned when the report was carried out.
 If the property is quite old and you are concerned about its condition, then you can also obtain a full structural survey which provides more detail.